matuteiglesias/journal/content/SEO/2025-04-27_Developed_Strategy_for_15_Mini-Sites.md

 - Identified key technical hurdles and strategies for overcoming them in [[AI]] development related to the project.

 ### Pending Tasks
-- Finalize the detailed execution plan for the mini-sites [[strategy]].
+- Finalize the detailed execution plan for the mini-sites strategy.
 - Begin implementation of the identified [[SEO]] and monetization strategies.

 ### Additional Notes
-This session also included [[strategic planning]] for foundational work on a multi-site, [[AI]]-enhanced business, emphasizing strategic, irreversible moves.
+This session also included strategic planning for foundational work on a multi-site, [[AI]]-enhanced business, emphasizing strategic, irreversible moves.